KarloMijaljevic/url-shortening/README.md

 Simple URL shortening app
-1. Firste step was Linux Ubuntu WSL setup, node.js and npm setup
+1. First step was to set up Linux Ubuntu WSL, node.js and npm.
+2. Second step was to fix readme :D and install express and set up a simple endpoint